 Aluminum foil used in cooking provides an easy channel for the metal to enter the human body.
 The increase in cooking temperature causes more leaching.
 The leaching is also highly dependent on the pH value of the food solution, salt, and spices added to the food solutions.
 Aluminum foil is not suitable for cooking specially with acidic food.
 It is also possible that excessive consumption of food baked with aluminum foil may carry a serious health risk.

 Now, I hear you thinking, "What are those health risks?"
 Yes I can hear you think...

-Several studies have found aluminum's potential health risks include contributing to renal impairment, as well as to certain bone diseases.
+Several studies have found aluminum's potential health risks include contributing to poor renal health, as well as to certain bone diseases.
 It's even been shown to impede how quickly and how well brain cells grow.

-There's even some concern aluminum might be linked to Alzheimer's disease.
+There's even some concern aluminum might be linked to age-related memory loss.